header16.jpg

 Dates: Friday 24 May 2024 - Sunday 26 May 2024

 roux malanDuring this silent retreat you will be introduced to a style of Zen that combines Just Sitting (zazen), High-Energy Chanting (okyo), Vocalized Movements (Mu-I-Tai) to cultivate strong Ki’ai (energy) and quiet awareness (Mindfulness) that will enable you to face your fears until they disappear.
-The retreat will commence and end with a short tea ceremony.
-The sessions will alternate with zazen, walking meditation, chanting and movement.
+The retreat will commence and close with a short tea ceremony.
+The sessions will alternate between zazen, walking meditation, chanting and movement.

 On the Saturday night in union with Buddhists around the world, we will hold a traditional Wesak ceremony - a lantern-lit circumambulation around the Buddha Rupa.
 Wesak is the most important day on the Buddhist calendar, commemorating the birth, enlightenment and death of the Buddha nearly 2500 years ago and is traditionally held on the full moon of May.